 Global Care-A-Thon Walk

-This will take place on June 20th, 2015.
-The walk generally starts at 8:30 and consists of a 6 km walk in Heimdal, Alberta beginning at Heimdal Church and ending at Cloverlawn Community Hall.
+This walk takes place on a Saturday in June each year.
+It consists of a 6 km walk in Heimdal, Alberta beginning at Heimdal Church around 8:30 and ending at Cloverlawn Community Hall.
 Lunch and a program takes place after the walk.

 Through this effort, over 300 children are fed each day in rural Mozambique.
 Many of these children, who would otherwise suffer severe malnutrition, enjoy a balanced meal each day with the added benefit of attending school.In this event, participants raise funds through their network of friends, neighbors and relatives, who sponsor them to take a 6 km walk.